 For an individual shirt, put a rubber band around the part that is soiled to isolate the area.
-Dip it or apply enough food grade hydrogen peroxide to get it soaked.
-Next, pace the isolated section into a cup or bowl of water and let it set for an hour.
+Dip it or apply enough food-grade hydrogen peroxide to get it soaked.
+Next, pace the isolated section into a cup or bowl of water and let it sit for an hour.
 Most times the stain will be gone.
 If it's not all the way gone, ring out the excess water and repeat.
-For a load of laundry, add in a 1/4 cup of food grade hydrogen peroxide in the same place you put detergent.
-For really stinky / disgusting laundry, add in a 1/2 cup vinegar.
+For a load of laundry, add in a 1/4 cup of food-grade hydrogen peroxide in the same place you put the detergent.
+For really stinky/disgusting laundry, add in a 1/2 cup vinegar.

 Puppies use their mouths like we use our hands.
 Mouthing/biting during the puppy stage is very common.
 How to address it/deter it.
-In summary a very loud yelp should help him realize that he hurt you.
+In summary, a very loud yelp should help him realize that he hurt you.
 I have had several clients do this successfully and the pup learns not to mouth or to mouth in an inhibited manner.
-A 2nd method is to grab your pup's mouth and squeeze it shut so it hurts him a bit and say "no" in a deep voice.
+A 2nd method is to grab your pup's mouth and squeeze it shut so it hurts him a bit and says "no" in a deep voice.
 With most pups, usually after a few times they associate mouthing with the unpleasant mouth squeeze.
 It is very important to increase the firmness of corrections (severity) on each offense.
 Some pups have higher thresh holds of pain and it may take several corrections with increasing severity to reach that level.
 A third option is when they mouth you, stop, open his mouth and shove several fingers down his throat to gag him.
-After a few times he will associate mouthing with gagging.
+After a few times, he will associate mouthing with gagging.

 Small Children - Special Considerations